zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    for more information about the HTTP protocol.

-   :c: The connection.
+   :param c: The connection.

-   :is_orig: True if the header was sent by the originator of the TCP connection.
+   :param is_orig: True if the header was sent by the originator of the TCP connection.

-   :hlist: A *table* containing all headers extracted from the current entity.
+   :param hlist: A *table* containing all headers extracted from the current entity.
           The table is indexed by the position of the header (1 for the first, 2 for the second, etc.).